lzzppp/SR-Track/README.md

 # S(ampling)R(esilient)-Tracker

-#### SR-Tracker-WODL is a fast tracker for Sampling-Resilient Multi-Object Tracking without deep learning.
-The version using deep learning can deal with more exaggerated frame intervals, please see branch 2.
+#### SR-Tracker-WDL is a fast tracker for Sampling-Resilient Multi-Object Tracking with deep learning.
+The version that does not use deep learning can be lighter, please see the main branch.

 ## Abstract